dep-deprecated/vicki/README.md

 an eventcmd script for mcabber.

-Vicky will watch your conversations and respond contextually.
-Also includes growl notifications for mcabber, sticky urls, etc.
+Vicky adds a few nice things to mcabber private messages and group chat:

+# Integrate growl notifications
+    - sticky URLs if someone shares a URL
+# Fires off an email to you based on key words
+# Responds contextually based on what's being said (you know: for humor)